 ‘A caring and developmental Sex and Relationship Education (SRE) programme needs to be more than just biology and the fundamentals of reproduction.
 Young people want reassurance about their body image, behaviour, feelings and relationships.
 They also need knowledge and skills appropriate to their level of maturity and developmental needs.’

+The Lichfield Diocesan Board of Education (Sex and Relationship Guidance: A Christian Perspective 2008) states that ‘Sex and Relationship Education is part of a child’s broad, balanced curriculum, integral to the basic curriculum of the school and part of the child’s all round development’.

 “In Church of England schools, RSE will be rooted in the teachings of the Church, including the importance of trust, loyalty, fidelity and the Christian understanding of marriage as the context for sexual relationships, as well as the understanding of abstinence and celibacy as positive life choices.